kabakadev/trivia_app/README.md

 ### Prerequisites

 - Python 3.7+
-- SQLite3, this comes standard with the current python version above or the latest python installation .
+- SQLite3, this comes standard with the current python version above or the latest python installation.

 ### Installation Steps

 1. **Clone the Repository**:
+   Open your preferred terminal (e.g., Git Bash, Ubuntu WSL, any terminal that supports Git or if on any debian based linux, the default terminal will be ok.) and run:

    ```bash
    git clone https://github.com/kabakadev/trivia_app.git